-Pancreatic cancer develops between your stomach and spine deep in your abdomen, in an organ that produces enzymes to help break down food and the hormones insulin and glucagon that control blood sugar levels.
+Pancreatic cancer develops between your stomach and spine deep in your abdomen.
+The pancreas is an organ that produces enzymes to help break down food and the hormones insulin and glucagon that control blood sugar levels.

 But we’re not backing down, and neither should you.
 We’re continuing to develop new ways to manage and cure the disease, including targeted therapies and new methods for performing surgeries and delivering chemotherapy and radiation.
 While we can’t remove all tumors, our experienced surgeons have success with even the most complex cases—even those considered inoperable by other doctors.

-Learn more about Pancreatic Cancer Care at MedStar Georgetown Cancer Network
+Learn more about Pancreatic Cancer Care at MedStar Georgetown Cancer Institute.